 Residence halls are not air-conditioned (except Davis, Nourse, Watson, and the townhouses); James and Cassat have ceiling fans.
 All beds are twin-sized.
 You may wish to bring the following items that are not available in the rooms: reading lamp, hangers, small fan, and alarm clock.
 Cribs are not available, nor are irons.
 Some fans are available for rent at registration in Sayles-Hill.

 Accessibility: Davis, Nourse, James, Cassat, Evans, and Watson have elevators.

-If you would like a list of hotels and campgrounds in the greater Northfield area, call the Office of Alumni Relations at 800-729-2586 or check our visitors information website.
-If you are staying off campus, please not on your registration form where you will be staying in case we or your classmates need to contact you.
+If you would like a list of hotels in the greater Northfield area, check our visitors information website or call Alumni Relations at 800-729-2586.
+If you are staying off campus, please note on your registration form where you will be staying in case we or your classmates need to contact you.

 Pets are not allowed in College housing.
 Several local boarding facilities are available with Sunday pickup options.
 Please follow these links for more information on boarding facilities.

 Assignments are based on class size, seniority, and other considerations.
 Housing assignments are made as reservations are received, and later registrants may not be housed near their class.
 These are the tentative assignments for Reunion 2017 - subject to change.